 Stanley Safari Lodge.
 Based on a ridge in the Mukuni Teak Forest, overlooking the spray from the Victoria Falls.
 12 km from Livingstone.

 Sussi & Chuma.
-Once a Ranger Station called Fairyland, Sussi & Chuma is within the Mosi-Oa-Tunya National Parks and welcomes all guests including the occasional elephant.
-Sussi & Chuma has won the Condé Nast Travellers Award.
+Once a Ranger Station called Fairyland, Sussi & Chuma is within the Mosi-Oa-Tunya National Park and welcomes all guests including the occasional elephant.
+Sussi & Chuma has won the Condé Nast Travelers Award.
 It is a member of Sanctuary Retreats with lodges in South Luangwa, Botswana, Tanzania, Uganda, China, Myanmar, Egypt, Kenya and South Africa.

 The River Club.
 Along the Zambezi River, 15 km from Livingstone.
 Old stories and colonial atmosphere.